Disagreements: from Theory to Practice

 Disagreements: from Theory to Practice.

 University of Tartu, March 11th -13th, 2020

 The theoretical aspects of disagreements in fields such as ontology, logic, epistemology, and ethics have already received extensive treatment in the philosophical literature.
-There is a plethora of views debated at an increased level of sophistication at a very high level of abstraction (e.g. conciliations vs steadfast views in the epistemology of disagreement).
+There are a plethora of views debated at an increased level of sophistication at a very high level of abstraction (e.g. conciliationist vs steadfast views in the epistemology of disagreement).
 What is much less discussed are the practical consequences of these theoretical models of disagreement.
-The conference “Disagreements: from Theory to Practice” aims to bridge the gap between theory and practice and inquire into the implications of theoretical positions for real life disagreements.
+The conference “Disagreements: from Theory to Practice” aims to bridge the gap between theory and practice and inquire into the implications of theoretical positions for real-life disagreements.